Mintbase/Grants-Program/applications/nano-store.md

 The present project "NanoStore by eXplorins" will allow to experience virtual items in the real world through AR and convert them into physical goods through 3D printing.
 The intended target audience are artists who want to showcase their works onsite and 3D printing services likewise.

-Through the near based NanoStore app users may place items in their sorrounding whereever they are and before their actual purchase decision, and in case of an transaction into their own wallet send the item out for 3D printing to later receive the piece as physical item afterwards.
+Through the NEAR based NanoStore app users may place items in their sorrounding whereever they are and before their actual purchase decision, and in case of a transaction into their own wallet send the item out for 3D printing to later receive the piece as physical item afterwards.
 In that sense this applies as well for 3D printing services which can let their customers check out any piece in AR before the actual printing job.

-The first MVP will be launched at an art event "Espai Fusio" for multidisciplinary creators in Barcelona in the end of Octoer 2022.
+The first MVP will be launched at an art event "Espai Fusio" for multidisciplinary creators in Barcelona in the end of October 2022.
 A professional 3D printing company located at the venue will receive all printing jobs directly onsite.
-Transactions will be done through near and mintbase.
+Transactions will be done through NEAR and Mintbase.

 For eXplorins this project is highly aligned with our strategy to build a increasing set of features combining online & offline experiences. https://about.explorins.com/en/

-We see a very high potential targeting a very broad audiences from creator's industry and 3D printings.
+We see a very high potential targeting very broad audiences from creator's industry and 3D printings.

+---

 Please provide the following: